Police officer injured in explosion outside France synagogue

 Churches and synagogues attacked in Russia’s Dagestan

-“Exploding a gas bottle in a car in front of the Grande Motte synagogue at the expected time of arrival of the faithful: it’s not just attacking a place of worship, it’s an attempt to kill Jews,” Yonathan Arfi, who leads the CRIF, an umbrella organisation of French Jewish groups, said on X.

-Two doors of the synagogue were also set on fire.
-It is unclear whether this happened before or after the explosion.
+Firefighters discovered additional fires at two entrances to the synagogue.
+A police officer who walked up to the site was injured after a propane gas tank in one of the vehicles detonated, the statement said.

+Five people, including the rabbi, who were present in the synagogue complex at the time of the attack were unharmed, it added.

-William Maury, of the police union Alliance Police Nationale, told BFM TV the injured police officer’s life was not in danger.
+Several French news outlets reported that the injured police officer’s life was not in danger.

-It was not immediately clear how many people were inside the synagogue at the time.
-There are no reports of other injuries.
+The town of La Grande Motte has about 8,500 permanent residents but the population swells during the tourism season in the summer.

+President Emmanuel Macron said the synagogue attack was a “terrorist act” and stressed that “everything is being done to find (its) perpetrator.”

+“The fight against anti-Semitism is a constant battle,” Macron said on X.

+Acting Prime Minister Gabriel Attal also said the synagogue was targeted in an “act of anti-Semitism”.
-Interior Minister Gerald Darmanin said police protection of synagogues and Jewish schools and shops would be strengthened across France.

-He said the incident was being treated as an “attempted arson” that is “clearly a criminal act”.
+Acting Interior Minister Gerald Darmanin ordered police reinforcement to protect Jewish places of worship and said the incident was being treated as an “attempted arson” that is “clearly a criminal act”.

-“I want to assure our Jewish fellow citizens of my full support and say that at the request of President Emmanuel Macron all means are being mobilised to find the perpetrator,” Darmanin said in a post on X.
+“I want to assure our Jewish fellow citizens of my full support and say that at the request of President Emmanuel Macron all means are being mobilizsd to find the perpetrator,” Darmanin wrote on X.

-Attal and Darmanin are set to visit the synagogue later on Saturday.